Known limitations

 If an attacker has physical or remote access to your machine, they could retrieve sensitive data (e.g. encryption keys) whilst Kryptor is running.
 This is quite literally impossible to prevent.

 However, Kryptor does attempt to zero out sensitive data as soon as possible from memory.
 With pinning, this should be guaranteed, but sometimes pinning can't be used.
-For example, non-interactive string inputs (e.g. pre-shared keys) can't be erased from memory and will unfortunately get leaked into the process table/shell history.
+For example, non-interactive string inputs (e.g. pre-shared keys) can't be erased from memory and will unfortunately get into the process table/shell history.